clojurists-together/clojuriststogether.org/content/news/2024/2024 March Short Term Project Updates.md

 The most interesting issue I began looking at was a suggestion to incorporate namespaced non-terminals.
 This is an excellent suggestion because namespaced keywords have taken on much more importance in Clojure since the time instaparse was initially released, due to their critical role in Datomic and Spec.
 This will be my next area of focus.

 I had hoped to complete more work on namespaced keywords, but I spent most of March ill with covid (my first time getting covid), which delayed my work on this more substantive issue.
-So, rather than wait for the completion of that work, I deployed a new release with the pull requests I had incorporated so far (actually two releases in quick succession: 1.4.13 and 1.4.14) and I look forward to making progress on namespaced keywords in the coming weeks.
+So, rather than wait for the completion of that work, I deployed a new release with the pull requests I had incorporated so far (actually two releases in quick succession: 1.4.13 and 1.4.14) and I look forward to making progress on namespaced keywords in the coming weeks. <br>

 ---